 5 Home Improvements to Make During the Summer

 Summer can be a busy season.
-Between work, social commitments, and trying to find time to get away, it can seem like there is hardly any time to tackle the home improvement projects on your to-do list.
+Between work, social commitments, and trying to find time to get away, it can seem like there is hardly any time to tackle the summer home improvement projects on your to-do list.

 Still, some home improvement projects are meant to be done during the warmer months.
 Keep reading to learn which projects should be moved to the top of your priority list.